Richasy/FantasyCopilot-Wiki/Custom-Connector-Overview.md

 Wait for the import to complete, and then you can find the conversation model we just imported in the `Chat model name`!

-#### 8. Start Conversation
+#### 8. Start new session

-Now, switch to the conversation page and start chatting with ChatGLM2-6B!
+Now, switch to the session page and start chatting with ChatGLM2-6B!

 <img src="./images/connector_chatglm_chat.png" width="450px">